 Underwater Video Surveys

 Underwater video analysis is a sampling technique that can provide semi-quantitative or fully quantitative data for environmental assessment.
-Having pioneered the use of small dropdown/towed camera systems, Envision has a long history of developing video sampling techniques and protocols for the analysis of video footage of the seafloor, with expertise in taxonomy and species identification, assessment of substrate composition and biotope allocation.
+Having pioneered the use of small dropdown/towed camera systems, Envision has a long history of developing video sampling techniques and protocols for the analysis of seabed imagery, with expertise in taxonomy and species identification, assessment of substrate composition and biotope allocation.
 In addition to the routine standard high definition systems, we also design small, rugged high quality and high definition camera systems for use in adverse conditions.
+Envision can also provide underwater video surveys using their own Remotely Operated Underwater Vehicle (ROV).

 Envision has been at the forefront of habitat mapping for many years, and has participated in national and international initiatives for developing and standardising protocols.
 We interpret survey data collected either by ourselves or externally and undertake mapping projects employing GIS modelling techniques.
 Our experience covers a range of marine habitats from temperate to tropical ecosystems.